sewardlee337/sewardlee337.github.io/readinglist.md

 1. [Lays of Ancient Rome](https://amzn.to/2M9yuRq), by Thomas Babington Macaulay
 1. [Longitude](https://amzn.to/2Bzalit), by Dava Sobel
 1. [Little Bets](http://amzn.to/2BObOzX), by Peter Sims
+1. [Made to Stick](https://amzn.to/2Qxw90W), by Chip Heath and Dan Heath
 1. [Make Your Bed](https://amzn.to/2xOkhR1), by William H. McRaven
 1. [Messy](http://amzn.to/2sRnL4V), by Tim Harford
 1. [Patriot Games](https://amzn.to/2P1XFmD), by Tom Clancy